viresh-ratnakar/exolve/README.md

 ```

 ## exolve-copyright
-If your provide this, it will be displayed with the copyright symbol, to the
+If your provide this, it will be displayed with the copyright symbol, under
-bottom right of the rendered puzzle grid.
+the rendered puzzle grid.
 Example:
 ```
   exolve-copyright: 2019 Viresh Ratnakar
 ```